opencdms-project/project-standards-team/data_model_review/README.md

 ## Focus systems

-The `opencdms-data-model` repository currently contains database schemas and documentation for CliDE, Climsoft, MCH and MIDAS.
+The OpenCDMS `reference-implementation` repository currently contains database schemas and documentation for CliDE, Climsoft, MCH and MIDAS.
 Documentation is also available for BDCLIM.

 CliDE, Climsoft and MCH are all free/open-source CDMS solutions that are used extensively in developing countries.
 It is essential for the OpenCDMS project to support these projects and their users where possible.
 MIDAS is a custom CDMS developed and used by the UK Met Office.
 The MIDAS system is of particular interest to OpenCDMS because extensive datasets, with rich and complete metadata, are available as open data.